radian-software/selectrum/README.md

   requires violating the `completing-read` abstraction rather aggressively, and that goes against Selectrum's design philosophy of simplicity and consistency.
-* In Emacs 25, `M-x ffap` is basically completely broken.
+* In Emacs 25 and earlier, `M-x ffap` is basically completely broken.
   This is because in old versions of Emacs, `ffap` worked by calling `completing-read` directly with a special completion table function, rather than just using `read-file-name` like would be reasonable.
   Since Emacs 25 is going to die eventually, I'm not going to bother fixing this, although pull requests would be accepted.
+* In Emacs 26 and earlier, the way that messages are displayed while the minibuffer is active is unworkably bad: they block out the entire minibuffer as long as they are displayed, and then mess up redisplay.
+This issue has been fixed in Emacs 27, and I suggest upgrading.
+I think the best solution for people running Emacs 26 would be the development of a small third-party package which backports the improvement from Emacs 27.
+That way all minibuffer-based packages can benefit from the improvement.

 ## Why use Selectrum?